remi6397/phaser-coffee-boilerplate/README.md

 ## About tis document

-I know that this readme is totally ''borrowed'' from belohlavek's original readme, but wy modify something, that actually is very good?
+I know that this readme is totally ''borrowed'' from belohlavek's original readme, but why change something, that actually is very good?

 ## License